ibm-cloud-docs/solution-tutorials/vpc-globally-available.md

 Navigate to **VPC and Subnets** and **REPEAT** the above steps for provisioning a new VPC with subnets and VSIs in **Frankfurt** region by replacing **dallas** with **frankfurt** in the names.

-## Install and configure a web server on the VSIs
+## Install and configure web server on the VSIs

 **TODO**: Point to the bastion server tutorial once drafted.